AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object-types-available-for-each-workfront-action-module).

-#### Update Record
+#### Update Record {#update-record}

 This action module updates an object, such as a project, task, or issue.
 The module allows you to select which of the object's fields are available in the module.